attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 ### Day 04
 Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
 You can guarantee that input is non-negative.

+## Week 24

+### Day 01
+Count the number of Duplicates
+Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
+The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.
+"abcde" -> 0 # no characters repeats more than once "aabbcde" -> 2 # 'a' and 'b'
+"aabBcde" -> 2 # 'a' occurs twice and 'b' twice (`b` and `B`) "indivisibility" -> 1 # 'i' occurs six times "Indivisibilities" -> 2 # 'i' occurs seven times and 's' occurs twice "aA11" -> 2 # 'a' and '1'
+"ABBA" -> 2 # 'A' and 'B' each occur twice

+### Day 02
+Bob is preparing to pass IQ test.
+The most frequent task in this test is to find out which one of the given numbers differs from the others.
+Bob observed that one number usually differs from the others in evenness.
+Help Bob — to check his answers, he needs a program that among the given numbers finds one that is different in evenness, and return a position of this number.
+!
+Keep in mind that your task is to help Bob solve a real IQ test, which means indexes of the elements start from 1 (not 0)

+Examples:
+iqTest("2 4 7 8 10") => 3 // Third number is odd, while the rest of the numbers are even
+iqTest("1 2 1 1") => 2 // Second number is even, while the rest of the numbers are odd

+### Day 03
+Your task is to sort a given string.
+Each word in the string will contain a single number.
+This number is the position the word should have in the result.

+Note: Numbers can be from 1 to 9.
+So 1 will be the first word (not 0).

+If the input string is empty, return an empty string.
+The words in the input String will only contain valid consecutive numbers.

+Examples
+"is2 Thi1s T4est 3a"  -->  "Thi1s is2 3a T4est"
+"4of Fo1r pe6ople g3ood th5e the2"  -->  "Fo1r the2 g3ood 4of th5e pe6ople"
+""  -->  ""